Why You Have Dry Hair and Scalp In The Winter & How To Fix It

 - Use a leave-in topical product for itchiness

-If you have any further comments for me on this topic, leave them for me in the comment section.
+If you have any further comments for me on dry hair and scalp in the wintertime, leave them for me in the comment section.
 And be sure to subscribe below to make every day a good hair day!